NYU Buenos Aires Site Director

 As Assistant Director for Administration Rob is responsible for the financial and administrative management of NYU Buenos Aires.
 This includes financial control, internal and external reporting, supplier management, payroll, tax and legal, performance measurement, facilities management, and IT systems.

-Rob is a New Zealand Chartered Accountant and has a Bachelor in Commerce and Administration from Victoria University of Wellington.
-He left New Zealand in 1990 to gain professional and personal experience and spent 4 years living and working in London as well as exploring Europe, and North and South America.
-One ofthese trips was to Argentina where he fell in love with the passionate people and stunning landscapes and hehas now been living in Buenos Aires for the last 10 years.
+Rob is a New Zealand Chartered Accountant and has a degree in Commerce and Administration from Victoria University of Wellington.
+He left New Zealand in 1990 to gain professional and personal experience and spent four years living and working in London as well as exploring Europe, and North and South America.
+One of these trips was to Argentina where he fell in love with the passionate people and stunning landscapes and he has now been living in Buenos Aires for the last 15 years.

-Outside his professional interests Rob enjoys traveling, the outdoors, writing and photography.
-He is apassionate supporter of the All Blacks and Los Pumas!
+Outside his professional interests Rob enjoys traveling, sports, the outdoors, writing, and photography.
+He is a passionate supporter of the All Blacks and Los Pumas and in June 2014 took a 5,000km road trip to Brazil to soak up the atmosphere and passion of the football World Cup!

 Assistant Director for Academic Affairs